 Easy Spinach Artichoke Phyllo Bites

-A delicious and elegant party appetizer that you can prep a day or two in advance, these Spinach Artichoke Bites will be a hit at your next party.
+These spinach artichoke phyllo bites are a delicious and elegant party appetizer that you can prep a day or two in advance.

 This is a sponsored post written by me on behalf of Athens®.
 All opinions, photos, and text are my own.
 As always.